 - Install Telegram using APT.

-By default, Telegram is available on Debian 11 base repository.
+By default, Telegram is available on the Debian 11 base repository.
 Now run the following command below to install it:

 sudo apt install telegram-desktop